Representation theorems for actual and alpha powers over two-agent general concurrent game frames: Representing alpha powers: finite-agent havingness and two-agent enoughness

-In this section, we proceed in three steps.
-First, we define eight classes of $\PAL$-representative alpha neighborhood frames.
+In this section, we proceed in four steps.
+First, we define, for arbitrary finite nonempty agent sets, eight classes of \(\PAL\)-representative alpha neighborhood frames.
 Second, we establish several basic facts about these frames.
-Third, assuming two agents, and using the actual enoughness theorems proved in previous section, we show that (for alpha powers) each of the eight classes of general concurrent game frames is representable by the corresponding class of $\PAL$-representative alpha neighborhood frames.
-The representability result is established in two directions: \emph{havingness} and \emph{enoughness}.
+Third, we prove the alpha havingness theorems, still at this finite-agent level of generality.
+Fourth, under the additional assumption that there are exactly two agents, and using the actual enoughness results proved in the previous section, we prove the alpha enoughness theorems.